joolstorrentecalo/gitlab-foss/doc/administration/gitaly/configure_gitaly.md

 server (with `gitaly_address`) unless you use
 [mixed configuration](#mixed-configuration).

-Configure Gitaly clients in one of two ways.
-These instructions are for unencrypted connections but you can also enable [TLS support](tls_support.md):
+Configure Gitaly clients in one of two ways:

 ::Tabs